beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 hardware.
 And I really should say "layers", plural, because it's more complex than that.

-> **The original authors of Unix disliked another OS they were forced to
-> use called _Multics_.** So Unix is a bit of a multi-way pun.
-> Programmers like puns.

 UNIX® is a registered trademark of AT&T, if you can believe it.
 AT&T has had its hands in a lot of different businesses over the decades.
 Unix was created at [flw[Bell Labs|Bell_Labs]] circa 1970, making it over 50 years old at this point, a testament to its fundamental strength.

+> **The programmers at Bell Labs had gotten a taste for good operating
+> systems with exposure to another OS called _Multics_.** But AT&T
+> decided not to pursue that OS and dropped it, and so the programmers,
+> being unhappy with the other offerings, started a new OS they called
+> Unix.
+It's a bit of a multi-way pun, you see.
+Programmers like puns.

 In the mid-1970s, hackers in Berkeley started adding features to their copy of Unix which ultimately resulted in a new fork called the Berkeley Software Distribution (BSD).
-They couldn't call it "Unix" because of the trademark, you see.
+They couldn't call it "Unix" because of the trademark, so it's just BSD.
+Though you will commonly catch people saying "BSD Unix" when they're not being careful.

 Both Unix and BSD branched out into a multitude of subflavors.
 In fact, MacOS is a BSD variant!
 (Windows, is not.
 While Microsoft did acquire a